tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 PMTUs below the IPv4 and IPv6 minimums of 576 and 1280 bytes
 respectively

-If there is a transport protocol indication of a exceeding the PMTU (either via ICMP or via a refusal to send the datagram as in Section 14 of {{RFC4340}}), then the DTLS record layer MUST inform the upper layer protocol of the error.
+If there is a transport protocol indication that the PMTU was exceeded (either via ICMP or via a refusal to send the datagram as in Section 14 of {{RFC4340}}), then the DTLS record layer MUST inform the upper layer protocol of the error.